-While the board play a long term, strategic role in the organisation – the bulk of the operation of Govhack is with a team of dedicated volunteers.
-The structure of this team has changed each year based on the needs of the event and the people available – but generally takes the form of a central team and many state and local teams.
+While the board play a long term, strategic role in the organisation – the bulk of the operation of GovHack is with a team of dedicated volunteers.
+The structure of this team has changed each year based on the needs of the event and the people available but generally takes the form of a National Operations team and many state and local teams.

-The central team aims to set the scene for the local teams to be successful in running the events, and making sure participants have a great time – they do this by working on tasks and issues that effect all or many local events.
+The National Operations team aims to set the scene for the state and local teams to be successful in running the events, and making sure participants have a great time; they do this by working on tasks and issues that affect all or many local events.
 This includes working with international and national sponsors, Federal Government agencies, media and setting up technology platforms.

 The state and local teams are the key people in the GovHack organisation.
 They pull together local resources such as sponsorship, venues, state and local council data – and of course they represent GovHack to their local communities and talk with lots of people about open data and the reasons for an event like GovHack.